GrayMage/GrayMod/README.md

 5. Press ESC, run GrayMod, and reload GMBiggerMap.
 6. Do steps 2 and 3, and notice that both oil trains started moving, but they are heading to **different train stops**.

+You should see something similar to this: https://www.youtube.com/watch?v=o4WHyuiad_M

 Thanks.